thinkful-ei26/Down-The-Block-Server/README.md

 :white_check_mark: Users can post, comment, filter, and search the forums in real-time

-:white_check_mark: Users can directly message their neighbors within a 1 mile radius for a more private experience
+:white_check_mark: Users can search for and directly message their neighbors within a 1 mile radius for a more private experience

 ### Neighbors Forum
 ![alt text](https://github.com/thinkful-ei26/Down-The-Block-Client/blob/dev/public/screenshot.png "Sims")